amingolmahalle/Rabbitmq_Example/README.md

 # Rabbitmq_Example
-Set up RabbitMQ message broker.
-Asp.Net Core 3.1
+Set up RabbitMQ message broker with Asp.Net Core 3.1 and Docker.

 This project is an example of how to run a RabbitMQ in Asp.Net Core 3.1 .